-The landowner currently pastures 50 cow/calf pairs in November and April for one month on this 260 acre parcel at the base of the Blue Mountains.
-This area is also part of the CTUIR Big Game Wintering Zone (50 Elk and White Tail Deer).
-The existing water source for the livestock and wildlife are a developed water gap in the west end of the pasture #1 and a dilapidated spring in the middle portion of the pasture #2.
-Because livestock tend to gather near water sources, the water source near this spring is becoming trampled and is not reaching the riparian area located to the North of the pastures.
-In addition, the pasture isn't being utilized to its potential because of poor grazing distribution.
+The landowner currently pastures 30 cow/calf pairs in June through October on this 760 acre parcel at the base of the Blue Mountains.
+This area is also part of the CTUIR Big Game Wintering Zone (200 Elk and White Tail Deer).
+The existing water source for the Pasture #1 is currently only in the creek bottom which drys up around June 1st in this pasture.
+The second proposed development used have off stream water for cattle throughout the summer in Pasture #2 in the west area but after many high runoffs it has been knocked around and broken.
+There are other sources on this property in the uplands and are maintained by the landowner but one of these two has never been developed due to steepness of slope and the other needs to be moved higher out of the bottom which will protect the riparian vegetation.
+In addition, the pasture isn't being utilized to its potential because of poor grazing distribution due to water placement.